snakster/cpp.react/reference/Domain.h/AsyncTransaction.md

     typename D,
     typename F
 >
-void AsyncTransaction(TurnFlagsT flags, TransactionStatus& status, F&& func);
+void AsyncTransaction(TransactionFlagsT flags, TransactionStatus& status, F&& func);
 {% endhighlight %}

 ## Semantics
-TODO
+Similar to `DoTransaction`, but the transaction function is not executed immediately but pushed to the asychronous transaction queue.
+Following a producer/consumer scheme, transactions in this queue are processed by a dedicated worker thread.
+The calling thread immediately returns.

+(3,4) allow to pass an optional `TransactionStatus` instance, which can be used to wait for completetion of the transaction.